TM44 Inspection Regulations: What, when and how..

 How often should a TM44 inspection be completed?

-Air conditioning systems that exceeded the 12kW installed capacity required a first inspection by 4 January 2011.
+In England and Wales air conditioning systems that exceeded the 12kW installed capacity required a first inspection by 4 January 2011.

 All existing air conditioning systems with an effective rated cooling output of more than 12kW need TM44 Inspection every 5 years or within 5 years from the systems commissioning date.